 You have the ability to unsubscribe from these emails at anytime

 Artem Daniliants 0:04

 Hi, guys, it's Artem here.
-And it's another episode of Daniliants ventures podcast today I have with me doc shop from PPC builders.com.
+And it's another episode of Daniliants ventures podcast.
+Today I have with me Doug Shaw from ppcbuilders.com.
 I had to get the.com in there as well.
 And we have Doug here who helps clients with PPC campaigns.
-And he has been really successful on Upwork earning close to 1 million mark, you will you mentioned you hit it soon, right.
-And then $1 billion.
-Mark.
+And he has been really successful on Upwork earning close to 1 million mark, you will you mentioned you'll hit it soon, right?
+And then $1 billion mark.
 Great.
 So welcome, Doug.
 And thank you very much for participating in the podcast.

 Douglas Shaw 0:33

 So can you tell us a little bit about your company where you are based?
 And also, you know, how did you end up, you know, so successful on Upwork?